roniemartinez/roniemartinez/README.md

-I am a software developer from the Philippines. 🇵🇭
+I am a software developer from the Philippines.

+Philippines 🇵🇭 -> Germany 🇩🇪 -> United Kingdom 🇬🇧

-I am currently living and working in Cologne, Germany. 🇩🇪
+I am now in the UK. 🇬🇧

 So what do I do in the world of software engineering?